nodejitsu/require-analyzer/README.md

     -h, --help   You're staring at it
 </pre>

-Here's a sample of `require-analyzer` analyzing it's own dependencies:
+Here's a sample of `require-analyzer` analyzing its own dependencies:
 <pre>
   $ require-analyzer
   info:  require-analyzer starting in /Users/Charlie/Nodejitsu/require-analyzer